 Franco Zeffirelli initially planned this movie as a television production.
 Then Paramount Pictures became involved and increased the budget.
 See more »

 Around 02:14:26, we can see both characters with their hands posed in different ways.
 Around 02:15:47, both characters have hands posed the same way.
 See more »

-Two households, both alike in dignity / In fair Verona, where we lay our scene / From ancient grudge break to new mutiny / Where civil blood makes civil hands unclean.
-From forth the fatal loins of these two foes / A pair of star-cross'd lovers take their life / Whose misadventured piteous overthrows / Do with their death bury their parents' strife.
+Two households, both alike in dignity In fair Verona where we lay our scene.
+From ancient grudge break to new mutiny Where civil blood makes civil hands unclean From forth the fatal loins of these two foes A pair of star-crossed lovers take their life Whose misadventured piteous overthrows do with their deaths bury their parents' strife.